Techonomy Media

-Techonomy Media Inc. is an American conference and media company founded in 2011 and headquartered in New York, NY.
-Techonomy organizes the annual invitation-only thought leadership Techonomy conference, which focuses on how the accelerating advancement of technology is transforming business and can help address the world's pressing needs.
-It is led by David Kirkpatrick, a former technology editor of Fortune.
-Business and tech executives such as Bill Gates of Microsoft, and Ray Kurzweil and Eric Schmidt of Google have all participated.
-Its current advisory board consists of Marc Benioff of Salesforce.com, Jack Dorsey of Twitter and Square, Reid Hoffman of LinkedIn, and Padmasree Warrior of Cisco, among others.
+Techonomy Media Inc. is an American conference and media company founded in 2011 and headquartered in New York.
+Techonomy organizes the annual invitation-only thought leadership Techonomy conference.

 Background

 Techonomy's name combines "technology" and "economy" to suggest that technology is entwined with society.
 The company's events and media generally argue that tech, if applied productively, can result in tremendous social progress.
 The company's programs discuss how businesses in almost every industry are faced with the choice of adapting to take advantage of technology or being rendered extinct as the pace of change quickens.